 The hamlet will develop an urban form providing for local services, parks and open space, and local commercial uses, with access to these amenities through an interconnected transportation network and pathway system.
+Single detached housing remains the primaryand desired development form in the Hamlet; however, development policies also providefor nodes of higher density specifically within Northwest Neighborhood Area.
+These mayconsist of townhomes, semi-detached units, multi-family or similar forms of development, to ensure that The Plan meet regional density requirements and offer a range of housingtypes.
 Single detached housing remains the primary development form, with housing forms such as rowhouses, semi-detached units, multi-unit or similar forms of development providing other residential options.